simonava5/Final-Project-for-Programming-and-Scripting/README.md

 -----------------------------------------------------------------------------------------------------------------------

-About the libraries that I will be using:
+About the libraries which I will be using for this analysis:

 ### What is Numpy?

 Numpy provides functions for dealing with numerical data efficiently in Python.
-While Python does already provide good mathematical functionality out of the box, numpy is highly efficient at things like multiplying matrices and dealing with huge arrays of data.
+Numpy is highly efficient at things like multiplying matrices and dealing with huge arrays of data.
 [2]

 ### What is Pandas?

-Pandas is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.
+Pandas is an open source, BSD-licensed library that provides high-performance, easy-to-use data structures and data analysis tools for the Python programming language.
 [3]

 ### What is Matplot?

 Matplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy.
-Matplotlib is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.
-Matplotlib can be used in Python scripts, the Python and IPython shells, the Jupyter notebook, web application servers, and four graphical user interface toolkits.[4]
+Matplotlib is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.[4]

+### What is Seaborn?

+Seaborn is a Python visualization library based on matplotlib.
+It provides a high-level interface for drawing attractive statistical graphics.[5]

 # 2. ANALYSIS